mcpython4-coding/Documentation/block/BlockConfig.md

 ----

-**block/BlockConfig.py - Documentation - Last updated on 03.03.2020 by uuk**
+**block/BlockConfig.py - Documentation - Last updated on 16.04.2020 by uuk**

 ----

 This file holds some code to "tag" block with special properties

-WARNING: will be moved in the future to tag-system
+WARNING: may be moved in the future to tag-system

     class BlockConfigEntry